Welcome Students!

 - Make sure your FERPA pin is set up

-- Check out the Math Informed Self Placement website and come with an idea of what math class you think you should be in (a list of the math classes you took in high school is also helpful here)
+- Check out Math placement information and come with an idea of what math class you think you should be in (a list of the math classes you took in high school is also helpful here)

 - Complete the First-Year Writing Assessment at least 5 days prior to your Orientation date